Introduction

 - Liquid extracts

-- Deglycyrrhizinated licorice (DGL), which has the glycyrrhizin removed
+- Deglycyrrhizinated licorice (DGL), which is a form that has the glycyrrhizin removed to reduce side effects.

 What the Science Says

-- A review of clinical trials suggests that glycyrrhizin may reduce complications from hepatitis C in some patients, but there is insufficient evidence to confirm this effect.
+A review of studies suggests that glycyrrhizin might help reduce complications from hepatitis C in some patients.
+However, there is not enough evidence to confirm its effectiveness for stomach ulcers.

 Side Effects and Cautions

-- In large amounts, licorice containing glycyrrhizin can lead to high blood pressure, salt and water retention, and low potassium levels, potentially causing heart problems.
-DGL products are believed to have fewer side effects.
+- High Blood Pressure: Licorice containing glycyrrhizin can lead to high blood pressure, salt retention, and low potassium levels, which may cause heart issues.

-- The safety of using licorice as a supplement for more than 4 to 6 weeks has not been thoroughly studied.
+- Duration of Use: The safety of using licorice for more than 4 to 6 weeks is not well-studied.

-- Combining licorice with diuretics or other medications that lower potassium levels may result in dangerously low potassium levels.
+- Medication Interactions: Combining licorice with diuretics or medications that lower potassium levels can lead to dangerously low potassium levels.

-- Individuals with heart disease or high blood pressure should exercise caution when using licorice.
+- Heart Conditions: Individuals with heart disease or high blood pressure should use licorice with caution.

-- High amounts of licorice can affect cortisol levels and related steroid medications, such as prednisone.
+- Cortisol Effects: Large amounts of licorice can affect cortisol levels, especially when using steroid medications like prednisone.

-- Pregnant women should avoid using licorice supplements or consuming large amounts of licorice, as it may increase the risk of preterm labor.
+- Pregnancy: Pregnant women should avoid licorice supplements or consuming large amounts of licorice, as it may increase the risk of preterm labor.

 - National Center for Complementary and Alternative Medicine